muxinli/ticktick-quick-add-obsidian/README.md

 ## Troubleshooting & Testing

+- **Port Already in Use:**
+  If port 3000 is already in use by another application, the OAuth flow will fail.
+Close any applications using port 3000 and try again.

+- **Firewall Blocking:**
+  If your firewall is blocking the temporary local server, you may need to allow access to port 3000 during the OAuth flow.

 - **Invalid Credential Handling:**
   If you enter an invalid Client ID or Secret, the OAuth flow will fail.
 Make sure your credentials are correct and match those in the TickTick Developer Portal.